A Review of The Art of Music Publishing by Helen Gammons

 Purchase The Art of Music Publishing on Amazon

-Read Other Books for Musicians
+Read Other Books About Music for Musicians

 Rating:

-4.5/5 — A must-read for musicians and songwriters looking to understand the business side of music publishing and copyright.
+4.5/5 A must read for musicians and songwriters looking to understand the business side of music publishing and copyright.

 The Art of Music Publishing by Helen Gammons is a comprehensive guide that explains the often misunderstood world of music publishing and copyright.
 The book delves into how publishing works, the role of songwriters and publishers, and how to maximize revenue from music through various publishing and licensing agreements.
 Designed for musicians, songwriters, producers, and media professionals, this book provides a clear understanding of how publishing can be one of the most lucrative streams in the music industry.

-The Music Publishing Process:
+The Music Publishing Process: Understanding the Inner Game of Music Business

 The music publishing process is a multi-step journey that transforms a song from a creative idea into a revenue-generating asset.
 Here’s a closer look at how it works: